craftingcity/The-Known-World/Custom Class - Psion.md

 In the latter case, make a Psionic Attack versus your target's AC.
 If you hit, they take 1d6 + your Psionic Ability Modifier damage.

 #### Telepathy
-## Correspond
+## Correspond with Sentience
 ### FREE (0)
 ### WIS:13
-You may invoke Correspond at will, establishing a mental connection between you and another creature within 30ft.
+You may invoke Correspond with Sentience at will, establishing a mental connection between you and another creature within 30ft.
 You may communicate this way silently and clearly, even of you do not share a language.
 The target is under no compulsion to allow you to maintain this connection, and may spend a Free Action on their turn to force you out of their mind.

-## Charm
+## Charm Sentience
 ### FULL (2)
 ### CHA: 15
-By invoking Charm, you attempt to use Effort to adjust your target's mind in favor of your wishes.
+By invoking Charm Sentience, you attempt to use Effort to adjust your target's mind in favor of your wishes.

 A creature targeted by this Discipline must make a Charisma Saving Throw against your Psionic Save DC.
 If they fail, they become your choice of Charmed or Frightened by you.